dan-silver/asteroids-evader/README.md

 # Data collection server listening at http://0.0.0.0:3000

 ```
-The simulation should now be sending it's results to the node server.
+The simulation should now be sending data to the node server.